 - Board-certified physician geneticist and a board certified genetic counselor

-- Newborn screening to detect certain genetic disease which benefit from early diagnosis and treatment
+- Newborn screenings to detect certain genetic disease which benefit from early diagnosis and treatment

 - Genetic counseling to review the benefits, risks, limitations and ramifications of genetic testing

-- Works with physicians to treat birth defects through vitamin, gene and enzyme-replacement therapy
+- Physicians working to treat birth defects through vitamin, gene and enzyme-replacement therapy

-- Works with physicians to perform pre-implantation studies to diagnose genetic diseases in embryos before implantation through in vitro fertilization
+- Physicians working to perform pre-implantation studies to diagnose genetic diseases in embryos before implantation through in vitro fertilization